aauss/internal-coherence-maximization/README.md

 ### Other modules

-- `dataloder.py` is a helper to load the TruthfulQA dataset.
+- `dataloader.py` is a helper to load the TruthfulQA dataset.
 - `build_prompt.py` implements functions to create the prompts as described in the paper.
 - `llm_client.py` wraps API calls to Llama-3.1-405B.
 - `plotting.ipynb` loads and plots the results.

 ## Possible improvements

 Caching could speed up my experiments and save money as the context for the mutual predictability hardly varies per step.
 I also did not run finetuning experiments.
-Since Hyperbolic AI offers renting GPUs, I could have finetuned models on the training set as described in the paper.
-Lastly, Figure 1 shows error bars indicating they ran their experiments three times.
-Due to time reasons I did not do that.
+Hyperbolic AI offers renting GPUs, so theoretically, I could have finetuned models on the training set as described in the paper.
+Lastly, Figure 1 of the original paper shows error bars because they ran their experiments three times.
+Due to time constraints I did not do that.